Can SpaceX land a rocket with 1/2 cm accuracy?

 With standard consumer grade GPS, SpaceX can localize its rocket to within 2.5 meters.
 Using SBAS which would require no extra complexity, that shrinks to 1.2 meters.
 To get more accurate than that, they would need to have a communications link between the rocket and a base station on the pad.
 Using RTK for this they could get as accurate as 2.5 cm, but this adds complexity to the system.
 On top of this will be several centimeters of hardware offsets due to manufacturing tolerances and thermal effect.
 On the other hand, the allowable error box is roughly ± 6.5, 9 and 2.5 (?) meters large, for safety margins of 2-8x.
 This is a little low for a test flight – if I were SpaceX I would try to use RTK or DGPS to make the margins larger, but would also feel good that the simpler system could work as backup.
 This may also suggest that radar is still being used for vertical accuracy.

 Going off of Falcon 9 landing history, that rocket consistently lands within a ±2.5 – 5 meter area.
 However I would expect the Super Heavy booster to be easier to control for a number of reasons.
+If RTK is not being used, that would imply that a full half of Super Heavy booster’s landing error is the result of measurement accuracy, and only half the error (~1 meter) is coming from control error and environmental disturbances.
+This is extremely good for such a large scale dynamic event.

 One reason that the landing looks so precise is simply that everything is so big, and GPS accuracy doesn’t change with scale.
 We aren’t surprised when a consumer drone flies back to us autonomously using GPS and lands on the grass at our feet, and this rocket is using the same underlying technology.
 It’s just that 1 meter error looks really small when your booster is 71 meters tall.